NATIONAL BIRD DAY

 - Donate to a bird sanctuary or aviary dedicated to improving the survival of endangered birds.

-- While you’re learning about all the amazing species, visit an aviary.
-A botanical garden, zoo, or conservation area may offer close up viewing of some of the more exotic species you’ve never seen before.
+- While you’re learning about all the fantastic species, visit an aviary.
+Also, a botanical garden, zoo, or conservation area may offer close-up viewing of some of the more exotic species you’ve never seen before.